top of page

 • Highly processed diet

-A modern anti-aging strategy should look for root causes rather than simply treating symptoms.
-This may include gut health evaluation, nutritional testing, inflammatory markers, metabolic testing, and careful review of lifestyle patterns.
+A modern anti-aging strategy should seek root causes rather than merely treating symptoms.
+This may include gut health evaluation, nutritional testing, inflammatory markers, metabolic testing, and a careful review of lifestyle patterns.

 Sleep: A Longevity Treatment Often Overlooked